-The Value Line Investment Survey - Small & Mid-Cap
+The Value Line Investment Survey - Small & Mid-Cap P D

-The Value Line Investment Survey - Small & Mid-Cap, available online and in print, provides updated weekly coverage on approximately 1,700 companies, most having market capitalizations of less than \$5 billion.
+The Value Line Investment Survey - Small & Mid-Cap, available online and in print, provides updated coverage on companies having market capitalizations of less than \$10 billion.
 Investors find this publication, introduced more than 20 years ago, an excellent source of information about companies that are generally not widely followed on Wall Street because of their smaller size.
-It extends the scope of The Value Line Investment Survey, following roughly the same publication schedule and industry focus.
+It extends the scope of The Value Line Investment Survey.
+The print portion of the service is issued monthly.
+The 400 stocks of the Small & Mid-Cap universe selected for inclusion in the print component of the service are those of most importance to subscribers and are mailed to subscribers in updated monthly groups of approximately 130 each.
+This provides coverage of each of 400 stocks once per quarter.
+Each stock is covered 4 times per year - once per quarterly cycle.
+The Digital component of the service remains unchanged - updated weekly with the complete coverage universe of stocks available for review.
 It uses a 1-to-5 Ranking System paralleling that of the Investment Survey.
 Each company report contains considerable historical financial data (up to nine years), a business description, consensus quarterly and annual earnings estimates when available, and a stock price chart with monthly share volumes.
 Every report is updated quarterly.
 When important news occurs between regularly scheduled coverage, Supplementary Reports are created and provided to subscribers with the regular weekly issue.